-Lyme disease is transmitted to dogs through the bite of a tick.
-Once in the blood stream, the Lyme disease organism is carried to many parts of the body and is likely to localize in joints or kidneys.
-The most common type of tick to carry Lyme disease is the deer tick (also known as the black-legged tick).
-Deer ticks are distributed through the Midwest and eastern United States, as well as throughout Canada with the highest proportion in Ontario.
+Lyme disease is caused by the spirochete (type of bacterium), Borrelia burgdorferi.
+It is transmitted to dogs through the bite of an infected tick.
+Once in the bloodstream, the Lyme disease organism is carried to many parts of the body and is likely to localize in joints or kidneys.
+The most common type of tick to carry Lyme disease is the deer tick, also known as the black-legged tick.
+Deer ticks are distributed through the midwest and the eastern United States, as well as throughout Canada with the highest proportion in Ontario.

 Can Lyme disease also affect people?